-For a change of contractor/architect/engineer for an issued permit, provide the following:
+For a change of contractor, architect/engineer, provide the following:

 - A new permit application